 The FT’s ranking criteria are complicated but notably, 40% of the rankings are based on salary indicators, with the previous two years’ information forming 50% of the overall ranking score.
 The MBA ranking criteria for the FT is explained in more detail here: FT’s ranking explained.

 Business Week adopts a different approach, asserting that its ranking is based on one issue: customer satisfaction.
 To achieve this they survey students and corporate recruiters.
 This accounts for 90% of their ranking score.
 The final 10% takes into account academic indicators based on faculty staff’s intellectual output (books and papers published in respected journals, etc).
-You can find out more about how Business Week explains its business school rankings here: Business Week’s ranking explained.
+You can find out more about the methodology Business Week uses to inform its business school rankings here: Business Week’s ranking explained.

 The third example we’ve included, The Economist, says it ranks business schools from the students’ perspective.
 This publication surveys students and then ranks elements according to the importance placed on each by the respondents.
 The Economist suggests that, over the years they have been polling students, four elements consistently emerged as most important: